rramoscode/rramoscode.github.io/README.md

 The NuMe app is a simple weight tracking mobile application, designed to allow users to:
 * Log daily weights
 * Set and monitor a goal weight
-* Be notified when they reach their target via SMS
+* Be notified when they reach their target weight via SMS

 <p align = "center">
 	<picture>